Signed in as:

 How does this story make me feel about the person being talked about?

-The more you notice this, the more you’ll see how emotion can colour truth — and how clear thinking helps you see the whole picture.
+The more you notice this, the more you’ll see how emotion can colour truth.
+Clear thinking doesn’t mean distrusting everyone, it just means giving your own mind room to see the whole picture.

 If thinking about all this feels heavy, reach out to someone calm and trustworthy.
 A teacher, counsellor, or friend who listens without judging or taking sides can help you think more clearly and feel safer.